teracow/googliser/README.md

 ***Optional***

 `-c` or `--colour`
-Display with ANSI coloured text.
-Pretty! :)
+Display with nice ANSI coloured text.

 `-d` or `--debug`
 Put the debug log file into the image sub-directory.
 If selected, debugging output is appended to '**debug.log**' in the created image sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!